 The source control system also keeps a track of the database changes and allows you a chance to compare the different changes within the database.

-There are many tools that provide Sitecore serialization for content management in different environments and different machines.
+There are many tools available that provide Sitecore Serialization for content management in different types of machines and environments.

 You have three serialization access points in Sitecore.
 They all use the same general settings in the App_Config\Sitecore\CMS.Core\Sitecore.Serialization.config file.

 Below, we are going to discuss in detail the Sitecore CLI.

 The Sitecore Command Line Interface is a tool that you have to install in a terminal.
 You can install Sitecore CLI either as a local tool for your individual projects or as a global tool for all of the projects.
 It will not provide you with a user interface.

 As suggested by the name itself, the Sitecore Command Line Interface is a command-line tool named Sitecore and you can add subcommands and options to it for accomplishing different tasks.
 The Sitecore CLI is a new tool created for improving the developers’ experience with the version Sitecore 10.

 This tool can also specifically used with serializing Sitecore items, creating packagaes, and for publishing.
 No license is required for this, all you have to do is install it and you will be able to start using it.